allanderek/pepapot/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-pypepa could always use more documentation, whether as part of the
+pepapot could always use more documentation, whether as part of the
-official pypepa docs, in docstrings, or even on the web in blog posts,
+official pepapot docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/allanderek/pypepa/issues.
+The best way to send feedback is to file an issue at https://github.com/allanderek/pepapot/issues.

 If you are proposing a feature: